Disappearance of Kristen Modafferi: Disappearance

 On the afternoon of June 23, 1997, three weeks after her eighteenth birthday, Modafferi concluded her shift at Spinelli's at around 3:00 p.m.
 She had indicated to coworkers that she considered visiting Baker Beach that afternoon to potentially attend a party.
 At around 45 minutes after her shift had ended, coworkers from Spinelli's saw Modafferi with an unidentified blonde woman on the second floor of the Galleria.
 The woman has never been identified, and she has yet to step forward.
 Video surveillance last caught Modafferi withdrawing cash from a Wells Fargo ATM.

 Search efforts

 Modafferi failed to attend the first day of her photography class at UC Berkeley on June 24, a course for which she had already paid $925 in tuition.
 Additionally, she left a $400 paycheck at Spinelli's unclaimed.
 Her roommates noted that Modafferi did not return home on the night of June 23, but they did not report her as missing.
-Several days later, after Modafferi's father left a voicemail on the house's landline, one of her roommates returned his call and informed him nobody at the house had seen her for three days.
+Several days later, after Modafferi's father left a message on the house phone's answering machine, one of her roommates returned his call and informed him nobody at the house had seen her for three days.

 "We have no victim, we have no witness.
 We don't have anything.
 She left us nothing to go on.
 I've looked at her bank records, Social Security number […] There's nothing to indicate that she's alive or dead."